with urinary catheters can be a bit intimidating, especially for people who are

 might not be a bad idea to put the lubricant into a plastic bag.

 Pack the majority of your supplies in your check in luggage, but take enough on your carry on bag to last you until you get to your destination plus a few extra.
 One other option would be to ship your supplies to your destination.
 This way you don't have to worry about carrying around the extra load in your luggage.

-Visit the Transportation Security Administration Website for more information: http://www.tsa.gov/traveler-information/3-1-1-carry-ons
+Visit the Transportation Security Administration website for more information and travel tips for carry-ons: https://www.tsa.gov/travel/travel-tips